ialphan/remixin.scss/README.md

 If you are developing for Chrome/Safari set $webkit to true, for Firefox set $moz to true, for IE 10 but not IE8/9, set $ms8 and $ms9 to false and $ms to true.

 You can also target these when you are calling your remixin.
-Here is an example for applying border.
+Here is an example setting your fon-tface.
 Declare your variables:

     $fontStyle: normal;
     $fontWidth: 600;